rrborja/minesweeper/README.md

 The Minesweeper API is the Application Programming Interface of the minesweeper game.
 The game's logic is embedded in this API itself with zero third-party libraries involved.

-Although, there is much no use of this game as a library, you may find this useful for educational purposes because it contains the implementation of the minesweeper game backed with coding vetting networks and test-driven development.
+Although, there is much no use of this game as a library, you may find this useful for educational purposes because it contains the implementation of the minesweeper game backed with coding vetting frameworks and test-driven development.
 The idea of this project is to provide you how this project integrates with DevOps, how it can be consumed with REST API, and how the code can achieve high code quality.

 ---